 For reading 2708 eproms, you will need an external power-supply, which get's the needed +12V and -5V...just connect it to the adapter and read it as 2716.

 Reading the BPROM's as 2716 will give you a 2kb file.
-Split the file to the correct sizes of the BPROM (The size of the BPROM is written above at the list of supported BPROM's) and you will get your correct dump of the bprom! (example 82s123: Split the 2kb file in 8 pieces with 256byte each.
-All 8 pieces should have the same CRC.
+Split the file to the correct sizes of the BPROM (The size of the BPROM is written above at the list of supported BPROM's) and you will get your correct dump of the bprom! (example 82s123: Split the 2kb file in pieces of 32byte each.
+All pieces should have the same CRC.
 Enjoy your BPROM-dump!)

 If your programmer supports a "PIN-Check" before dumping you can have "1 Missing Pin" on some of the BPROM's.
 That's OK, don't worry ;-) !